Signs to Look For In an Abusive Personality

 15. Threats of Violence: This could include any threat of physical force meant to control the person; “I’ll slap your mouth off,” or “I’ll kill you,” or “I’ll break your neck.”
 Most people do not threaten their mates but an abuser will try to excuse threats by saying that “everyone talks like that.”

-16. Breaking or Striking Objects: This behavior of breaking loved possessions or needed home items can be used as a punishment but is mostly used to terrorize the person into submission.
-The abuser may beat on the table with their fists; throw objects around or near the person.
+16. Breaking or Striking Objects: This behavior of breaking loved ones’ possessions or needed home items can be used as a punishment but is mostly used to terrorize the person into submission.
+The abuser may beat on the table with their fists or throw objects around or near the person.
 Again, this is very remarkable behavior – not only is this a sign of extreme emotional dysfunction but there is a great danger when someone thinks that they have the “right” to punish or frighten their partner.

-17. Any Force during an Argument: This may involve an abuser holding the person down, physically restraining them from leaving the room or any pushing or shoving.
+17. Any Force During an Argument: This may involve an abuser holding the person down, physically restraining them from leaving the room, or any pushing or shoving.
 The abuser may hold the person against a wall and say, “You’re going to listen to me!”